What you need to know about accessing our residences during the COVID-19 pandemic…

 The Oshawa Residence

-The Oshawa Residence opened in June of 1990 to provide a semi-independent living environment for male and female youth who are 16 years of age to 20.
+The Oshawa Residence opened in June of 1990 to provide a semi-independent living environment for any youth who are 16 to 20 years of age.
 The program is staffed seven days a week, including overnights.
 Staff provide support and assistance to those who have attained a degree of self-sufficiency, but who could still benefit from the support and structure provided.

-Program fees, which include food, laundry facilities and support counselling, are $380 per month.
+Program fees, which include food, laundry facilities and support are $380 per month.